camrohlof/feedback/README.rst

 * Allows commenting on existing notes

-* Allows restrictions on access based on privilages
+* Allows restrictions on access based on the privilages of a user's type

 * Three user types have been implemented:
   * Registered User
   * Manager
   * Admin

 Basic Commands
 --------------